Putin urges stronger protection of Russian military secrets

 #ReadLocal

-He said the FSB should pay particular attention to protecting information related to the development, test and production of new Russian weapons.
+He said the FSB should pay particular attention to protecting information related to the development, testing and production of new Russian weapons.

+Putin has claimed that new weapons such as the Avangard and the Zircon hypersonic weapons have no foreign analogues and are impossible to intercept, rendering missile defense useless.

+Russia has intensified efforts to modernize its arsenals as relations with the West have plummeted to post-Cold War lows over the Ukrainian crisis, the war in Syria and allegations of Russian meddling in the 2016 U.S. presidential election.

 Comments